Second Excerpt on Partisan Fatigue

 Yesterday, I had a conversation with someone.
-It’s not actually really all that interesting, it’s a conversation I’ve had in some form probably over a dozen times since Trump took office, in fact likely since he first announced that he was running all the way back in the summer of 2015 (remember those days? yea, me neither).
+It’s not actually really all that interesting, it’s a conversation I’ve had in some form probably over a dozen times since Trump took office (such a terrible thing), in fact likely since he first announced that he was running all the way back in the summer of 2015 (remember those days? yea, me neither…).

 It went something like this:

 Other person: I just can’t believe what Trump is doing to the world.

 Me: I agree that he’s not the best when it comes to rhetoric, and I don’t like all of his policies either, and some of his ‘fans’ go a little, like, waaaaay too far down the trolling aisle, but they are still people, right?

 OP: Yes, but they don’t treat some of the people on ‘my’ side with any respect, so why should I treat them with any?